aselshall/eds/L/L1/Installing_python.md

 ## Create Jupyterlab shortcut

 ### For Python with Anaconda and Miniconda
-If you installed Jupyterlab through Anaconda or miniconda, use an Anaconda prompt and at the target cell write down `jupyter lab && exit` as shown in [this video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg).
+If you installed Jupyterlab through Anaconda or miniconda, create an Anaconda prompt shortcut and at the target cell write down `jupyter lab && exit` as shown in [this video](https://youtu.be/ozTSqhU9Hek?si=cGzNRATmPOPsoLCg).

 ### For Python with manual installation
 Right click the windows screen: `New` > `Shortcut`